 The country has learned a lot about the return on investment for college in the past few years, as national program-level datasets have come online and state longitudinal systems have come into their own.

-Work Shift took a look at some of the latest research last October.
-Since then, the number of large or otherwise path-breaking studies has continued to grow—so much so that we’ve been having a hard time keeping track.
-We thought you might be experiencing that too, so we decided to pull some of the more noteworthy studies into one dedicated spot.
+Work Shift regularly writes about the latest research, and the number of large or otherwise path-breaking studies has continued to grow—so much so that we’ve been having a hard time keeping track.
+We thought you might be experiencing that too, so we’ve pulled some of the more noteworthy studies into one dedicated spot.

 - This does not attempt to be a comprehensive list of all college ROI research.